What Does Self-Plagiarism Mean?

 If you’re an undergraduate or masters student, you may find yourself in a situation where the piece of coursework given to you is very similar or identical to work you’ve already done in the past.
 Avoid the temptation of resubmitting this previous work as something new.

 Instead, seek out the advice of the lecturer or professor that has assigned the paper to you.
 Are they happy for you to build on the previous work you’ve done?
 If they are, make sure you appropriately reference your earlier work and be clear on what is genuinely new content in your current submission.

 If you’re a PhD student, post-doc or any academic researcher, then be clear on what the journal you’re submitting to counts as self-plagiarism.
 Then be clear on whether or not they’ll allow this (with appropriate reference or citation to the previous work) or if they’re adamant that no level of self-plagiarism should occur.
 Note that this is normally different to self-citation of work.

-Accidental plagiarism is not unusal, particuarly if you’re using similar methods in your current research writing as you did previously.
-Some element of text recycling can happen but it’s your responsilibty as the author of the research paper to ensure that your publication is genuienly new work.
+Accidental plagiarism is not unusual, particularly if you’re using similar methods in your current research writing as you did previously.
+Some elements of text recycling can happen but it’s your responsibility as the author of the research paper to ensure that your publication is genuinely new work.
 If you do end up repeating text in your writing, make sure you give proper citation to this.

 What Impact Could Self-Plagiarism Have on You?

 Universities take all forms of plagiarism very seriously and the consequences of being caught doing this can be very severe, including being expelled from the university.